 The step-ladder technique, while a bit complex, is a great way to make sure the group isn’t heavily influenced by the first few ideas or by the loudest people in the room.

 To use the step-ladder technique, a facilitator first introduces the brainstorming topic and then everyone leaves the room except for two people.
+If you’re working with remote team members, you can use breakout rooms in a videoconferencing app to facilitate this.
 Those two brainstorm together for a few minutes before a third person comes back into the room.
 The third person shares some of their ideas, before discussing the ideas that the first two discussed.
 Individuals return to the room one by one, sharing their ideas before learning about the other ideas that have been discussed.
 Outside the room, the other teammates can either continue to brainstorm and write down ideas or go back to individual work, but they should not discuss their ideas with anyone until they are inside the room.

 If your group is too big, you’re better off going with a simpler technique, as the step-ladder technique takes some time.